MediaComem/comem-webdev/subjects/angular/README.md

 }
 ```

-And update the component's template to display the joke's text:
+And update the component's template in `src/app/components/joke/joke.component.html` to display the joke's text:

 ```html
 {{ joke.text }}